RVirmoors/rolypoly/README.md

 clone into `Max 8/Packages`, fetching submodules: `git clone https://github.com/RVirmoors/rolypoly --recursive`

-download LibTorch into (Project_Dir)/libtorch
+download LibTorch into `(Project_Dir)/libtorch`

-copy the libtorch *.dll files to c:\Program Files\Cycling '74\Max 8\resources\support\ *(or the /support directory in your package)*
+copy the libtorch *.dll files to `c:\Program Files\Cycling '74\Max 8\resources\support\` *(or the /support directory in your package)*

-build using VS/XCode or `cmake --build .`
+go to `source/projects/rolypoly` and build using VS/XCode or run `cmake --build .`

 ## say hi

 if you're interested in this tech and would like to use it / comment / contribute, I want to hear from you!
-Open an issue here or contact me [@growlerpig](https://twitter.com/growlerpig/) / grigore dot burloiu at unatc dot ro
+Open an issue here or contact me [@growlerpig](https://twitter.com/growlerpig/) / `grigore dot burloiu at unatc dot ro`